 When to Keep you Child Home from School

 Sometimes, when your child is sick, it’s hard to decide whether they should stay home or whether they should “tough it out” at school.
-A good rule of thumb is a child that has a temperature of 100ºF or greater should stay home until they are fever free for 24 hours without taking fever-reducing medicine AND after a COVID-19 test is negative, OR 10 days if not tested.
+A good rule of thumb is a child that has a temperature of 100ºF or greater should stay home until they are fever free for 24 hours without taking fever-reducing medicine AND after a negative COVID-19 test, OR 10 days if not tested.
 If a child has vomiting or diarrhea, they should stay home until they are Symptom-free for 48 hours OR with orders from a doctor to school nurse.
 This decreases the chance of spreading illness in the classroom.
 For further details on our policy, please click the link below.
 Please see the "When to Keep Children Home guidance below for more details.